upworkmkd/msd-headings/README.md

 # SEO Headings Structure Analyzer

 A specialized Apify actor for analyzing heading structure, hierarchy, and SEO optimization on websites.
-This actor analyzes the specific pages you specify (via startUrl and maxPages) and provides comprehensive heading analysis without automatic crawling.
+This actor can analyze either a single page (startUrl only) or crawl multiple pages based on your configuration.

 ## Features